Recoskie/JDasm/docs/Basics.md

 <br />

-This is also a primitive data type that is the same across all processor cores, and mobile devices.
+This is also a primitive data type that is the same across all processor cores and mobile devices.

 <br />

-Thus a double precision number gets it's name from being twice the size of a float number as a QWORD.
-Giving you a larger integer, and bigger exponent section.
+Thus a double-precision number gets its name from being twice the size of a float number as a QWORD.
+Giving you a larger integer and bigger exponent section.

 <br />